The-Jonsey/streamdeckd/README.md

 }
 ```

-the fields are as listed below:
+The fields are as listed below:

 - `script_path`: The path of the handler script
 - `types`: The types of actions it is available for, `key` is for on keypress, `icon` is for controlling the image shown on the key's screen